getlinksc/css-selector-tool/README.md

 3. CSS Selector tool is not perfect
 4. Difficult to extract link
 5. Javascript rendering does not always work

+## AI Assisted Parsing

+ChatGPT is great at extract and grabbing data.
+However it has a token size limit (8192).
+So to help break down the token size.
+You can select specific elements to pass into the prompt.
+Using CSS Selector to grab a small subset of elements to parse, allowing ChatGPT to extract data from websites.

 ## Running Locally